-Summarize Road Segment Lengths
+Summarize Intersected Road Segment Lengths

-- 1. Open the attribute table for the road layer. - 2.
-Under '-Options- choose Select by Attributes. - 3.
-Select only those road segments with the Class field set to 1 (High Functional). - 4.
-Right-click on the buffer ID field and select Summarize. - 5.
-For Select a Field to Summarize select your ID field. - Under Choose One or More Summary Statistic... expand the Length field and check the box for Sum. - 7.
-Give your output table a name. - 8.
-Check the box that is marked Summarize on the Selected Records Only. - 9 Hit OK - 10.
-Under 'Options' choose Select by Attributes. - 11.
-Select only those road segments with the Class field set to 1 OR 2 (i.e., do not select Excluded road segments). - 12.
-Right-click on the buffer ID field and select Summarize. - 13.
+- 1. Right-click on the layer containing the intersected road segments and select Open Attribute Table... - 2.
+Click the Option button and select Select by Attributes. - Construct an SQL query to select the "High Functional" roads. a.
+Click the Class field, then click =, and then type 1.
+Click OK. - 4.
+Right-click on the study-site ID field and select Summarize. - 5.
+For Select a Field to Summarize select your ID field. - 6.
+Under Choose One or More Summary Statistic... expand the Length field and check the box for Sum. - 7.
+Specify a name and location for the output table. - 8.
+Check the box that is marked Summarize on the Selected Records Only. - 9.
+Click OK. - 10.
+Click the Option button and choose Select by Attributes. - 11.
+Construct an SQL query to select all roads except those classified as "Excluded". - a.
+Click the Class field, then click <>, and then type 3.
+Click OK. - 12.
+Right-click on the study-site ID field and select Summarize. - 13.
 For Select a Field to Summarize select your ID field. - 14.
-Under Choose One or More Summary Statistic...' expand the Length field and check the box for - 15.
-Give your output table a name. - 16.
+Under Choose One or More Summary Statistic...' expand the Length field and check the box for Sum. - 15.
+Specify a name and location for the output table. - 16.
 Check the box that is marked Summarize on the Selected Records Only. - 17.
-Hit OK.
+Click OK.